Did you ever wonder how low you can go?! The Dead Sea is your answer.

 The Qumran caves are located only about a mile away from

 Click here and I will tell you briefly about Qumran and the famous Scrolls.

-The first is a palace/fortress overlooking the salt sea – there is an amazing true story connected to this site.
+Masada is a palace/fortress overlooking the salt sea – there is an amazing true story behind this site.

 Have a question about this Israel topic?
 Or a suggestion or tip?
 Maybe even a personal story to share?